Benefits of Pulses | Right Shift Benefits of Pulses | Right Shift

 Black Gram (Urad Dal)

 Black gram is another nutrient-rich dal that is good for our body.
-It contains iron, dietary fibre, calcium, and protein which is a source of fat-soluble vitamins like thiamin, riboflavin and niacin.
-Urad dal benefits are that they are easy to digest and have been used for medicinal purposes since ancient times.
+It contains iron, dietary fibre, calcium, and protein, which is a source of fat-soluble vitamins like thiamine, riboflavin, and niacin.
+Among the many benefits of pulses, black gram stands out for its role in supporting digestion and boosting energy.

 Pigeon Peas (Arhar Dal)

 Arhar dal, or pigeon peas, is a popular legume in Indian cuisine.
 It is low in saturated fat, and sodium and is cholesterol-free, making it a healthy choice.
-It has many vitamins such as thiamin, riboflavin and niacin.
+It has many vitamins such as thiamine, riboflavin and niacin.
 It contains many bioactive compounds that give Arhar dal benefits namely anti‐inflammatory and antioxidant effects.
+These qualities reflect the overall nutritional benefits of pulses, especially in supporting a balanced and heart-healthy diet.

 Bengal Gram (Chana Dal)